stassa/louise/README.md

-    In the example above, we train Louise on a grid-world navigation task set up so that the size of the search space of hypotheses (Hypothesis Space) grows exponentially with the number of training examples.
-Louise completes the learning task in under 5 seconds thanks to the efficiency of its Top Program Construction algorithm (TPC) that avoids an expensive search of the Hypothesis Space and instead directly constructs a unique object.
+    In the example above, we train Louise on a grid-world navigation task set up so that the size of the search space of hypotheses (Hypothesis Space) grows exponentially with the size of the target theory.
+The target theory in turn grows linearly with the number of training examples.
+Louise completes the learning task and learns a theory of more than 2000 clauses in under 5 seconds (although running time will depend on the system; for the example above, we trained Louise on a six-year old laptop with an i7 processor clocked at 2.6 GHz and 16 GB of RAM).

+    The target theory for th `move/2` learning problem is around 600 clauses so the hypothesis learned by Louise has much redundancy, although it is a correct hypothesis that is consistent with the examples.
+The reason for the redundancy is that there are multiple "versions" of the target theory and the Top Program learned by Louise includes each of them as a subset.
+Louise can learn this "super-theory" in only a few seconds thanks to the efficiency of its Top Program Construction algorithm (TPC) that avoids an expensive search of the Hypothesis Space and instead directly constructs a unique object.
 The TPC algorithm runs in polynomial time and can learn efficiently regardless of the size of the Hypothesis Space.

     See `data/examples/robots.pl` for the `move/2` example.